UPDATED: FEBRUARY 22, 2023 | 2 MIN READ

 Why did my home insurance go up?

-Your rates may rise from the increased risk of hurricanes, flooding, or wildfires.
+Your rates may increase from the risk of hurricanes, flooding, or wildfires.
 The premium rates also change as your home ages because your plumbing or HVAC is more likely to break.
 As labor and material costs rise, these increases also bring a higher price tag for replacing your home.

 If you renovate your home, you might see a rate increase, especially if you build an addition or add a swimming pool.
 A rate increase might arise from past insurance claims or when your credit score drops.